 Due to the complexity of this project, work cannot be completed during the short overnight period when service is not operating.
 Materials can only be brought to the job site by rail and the nearest access point is more than two miles away near the Longfellow Bridge.
 Also, the concrete requires a certain period of time to settle before train service can begin.

-As a result, buses will replace Red Line trains between Harvard Square and Alewife Stations during four consecutive weekends in November and December as an extension of the previous Floating Slab-related weekend Red Line diversions that took place from November 2011 into March 2012.
+As a result, buses will replace Red Line trains between Harvard Square and Alewife Stations during eight to nine weekends in each year of 2014, 2015, 2016, and 2017.

 For shuttle updates and information, please check Red Line service advisories here.